nalanbar/alanbar.us/src/site/posts/post1.md

 ## this is a test page

-This is the body of the project
+This is the body of the page.
+This is a test to verify that I have created the framework for this properly.